Trucker guidetruckerBlogtrucker

 Key Insights and Comparisons

 After watching the videos, you might start thinking about which type of trucking job suits you best.
 First, it's important to consider all the pros and cons.
-To help you make that decision, here’s a brief comparison of key aspects of local and long haul truck driving:
+To help you make that decision, here’s a brief comparison of key aspects of local and long haul truck driving.

 - Daily Routines: Long haul drivers spend long hours on highways, often sleeping in their trucks and managing extended trips across state lines.
 Local drivers navigate urban and suburban areas, complete multiple stops, and return home each night, offering a predictable routine.